What is Luxury Vinyl?

 Natural

 The addition of a third ply increases the security of the twist and makes the bundle sizes 33% higher, significantly increasing the density of the carpet.
 This floor comes in a variety of patterns and colors, and is also stain and soil resistant.
-Zoe Eisele There are so many different types of hardwood.
+Zoe Eisele (Pictured: A sand & finish job by Ryan, one of our installers!)
+There are so many different types of hardwood.
 Engineered vs Solid, Textured vs Smooth.
 Then you have the different types of wood, including but not limited to: oak, walnut, hickory, and maple, some of which have more specific subspecies, and all of which have different grains and color variants.
 With all of these options to choose from, it can be easy to overlook the sheen, the amount of shine or gloss your floor shows.
 Here are the different types, and what you can expect from each.
 Matte

 Satin